-- In a medium bowl combine the 1/2 teaspoon of salt, flour, brown sugar, oats, and cinnamon and mix well.
+- In a medium bowl combine the 1/2 teaspoon of salt, flour, brown sugar, oats, cinnamon, and nutmeg and mix well.

 - Add the melted butter and mix until it resembles coarse meal.
 Reserve 1 cup and set aside for topping.